Agnaldo Liz

 Agnaldo Liz Souza (born 7 June 1968) is a Brazilian football coach and former player who played as a central defender.
-He is the current head coach of Lagarto.
+He is the current head coach of Atlético de Alagoinhas.

 Playing career

 Known as Agnaldo during his playing days, he was born in Florianópolis, Santa Catarina, and began his career with hometown side Figueirense in 1986.
 He moved to Vitória in 1991, being a regular starter before joining Grêmio in 1993.

 Ahead of the 1995 season, Agnaldo signed a contract with Flamengo, but featured sparingly.
 He moved to Guarani in 1996, playing in only one match before subsequently returning to Vitória.

 In 1997, Agnaldo agreed to a deal with Palmeiras, remaining at the club until 2000.
 He then represented Fluminense, América Mineiro, Olaria, União São João and Lages, retiring with the latter in 2003 at the age of 34.